abuseofnotation/category-theory-illustrated/proposal.md

 [Source](http://math.mit.edu/~dspivak/CT4S.pdf) (page 93)

-Orders also discussed on page 132 in the same link
+The categorical aspect of orders is described on page 132 in the same link.

 Category Theory Illustrated
 ---